-When humans make space their habitat in the not-so-distant future, a Bengaluru company would have been part of conquering the final frontier.
-A new space company incubated at Indian Institute of Science, Bellatrix Aerospaceis developing advanced in-space propulsion systems that can bring down the cost of access to space, and aims to be the first private company to launch a rocket from the Indian soil.
+When humans make Space their habitat in the not-so-distant future, a Bengaluru company would have been part of conquering the final frontier.
+A new Space company incubated at Indian Institute of Science, Bellatrix Aerospace is developing advanced in-Space propulsion systems that can bring down the cost of access to Space, and aims to be the first private company to launch a rocket from Indian soil.

 Bellatrix Aerospace is led by a team of engineers with Rohan M Ganapathy (CEO), Yashas Karanam (COO) and Narendra Narayanan (MD) for whom creating technologies through internal R&D is an exciting challenge.
 This is due to the fact that propulsion technology is a restricted technology; technical information is not easily available and is constricted by export control/tech transfer into India.